oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

 **Note:** If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).

-*These installation instructions were last tested on 25 Feb 2014 with Linux Ubuntu 12.04 LTS and Linux Fedora 19.*
+*These installation instructions were last tested on 22 Feb 2016.*

 ## Prerequisites ##